tliron/em-dash/README.md

 **WORK IN PROGRESS, DO NOT USE**

-A GNOME Shell extension that replaces the built-in overview dash with a much enhanced dash on the desktop.
+An enhanced GNOME Shell desktop dash, implemented as aa GNOME Shell extension.

 It provides the following features for the dash:

-* Move it out of the overlay and into the **top panel** or dock it on an **edge** of one of the **monitors**.
+* Move it out of the overview and into the **top panel** or dock it on an **edge** of one of the **monitors**.
 * Configure to show windows in **all of the workspaces** (like the built-in dash) or only in the **current workspace**.